HaoguangYang/rallycar/README.md

 - `/tf_static` :arrow_right: static transformations describing transformations from the base link of the car to onboard sensor reference frames.
 The frames are defined in `urdf/rallycar.urdf`.

 The hardware interface publishes measurements of an onboard IMU sensor.
 Due to the memory limitations of the Arduino, the IMU data is transmitted in segments (`/imu/accelerometer`, `/imu/gyroscope`, `/imu/orientation`, and `/imu/stamp`.
 Students, please ignore these four topics, as you should *never* subscribe to them directly).
 An `imu_parser` node is started alongside to aggregate these segments and publishes:
 - `/imu` :arrow_right: aggregated IMU measurements with `sensor_msgs/Imu` message type.
 The topic provides full orientation, linear acceleration, and angular velocity measurements at $100$ Hz.
 The sensor frame is `imu_frame`.
-The orientation is relative to where the measurement starts.
+The orientation is relative to where the measurement starts (i.e. where the `rallycar_hardware.launch` is launched).
 Gravitational acceleration is not removed.

-The laubch file also starts the Hokuyo UST-10LX 2-D LiDAR driver.
+The launch file also starts the Hokuyo UST-10LX 2-D LiDAR driver.
 The driver publishes at:
 - `/scan` :arrow_right: 2-D laser scans of the surroundings.
 The 1080 laser beams span 270 degrees, from right to left.
 The distance measurements of these beams refresh at $40$ Hz.
 The max range is 10 meters.
 The sensor frame is `laser`.
 Optionally, a launch file for Intel RealSense cameras is provided at `launch/include/realsense.launch`.
 Students who are interested in image processing can include this file in the `rallycar_hardware.launch`.